 Over 203 x 305mm 6-8mm all round (Window 12-16mm smaller)

-Standard Image sizing.
-A lot of images, particularly photographs, are printed in Standard Photographic sizes which cover a wide range from 89 x 127mm (3.5 x 5 inches) right up to A3.
+STANDARD IMAGE SIZE.
+A lot of images, particularly photographs, are printed in Standard Photographic sizes which cover a wide range from 89 x 127mm (3.5 x 5 inches) right up to A1.
 To check yours simply measure the width and height of the image.
 If it matches any of the sizes listed in the Standard Image size dropdown select that size and it will be cut with the correct amount of overlap to suit your image.

 Image size Suggested overlaps